water-logger/MSYS2-Theme/README.md

 * Finally, head over to your .zshrc file and change ``ZSH_THEME="x"`` to ``ZSH_THEME="msys2"``

 Now, restart the shell by typing ``zsh`` and you should see the theme.

+## Notes

+* Every command must be ran in the directory "~"

+* Don't expect many updates as I'm new to making omz themes